RoFL: Robustness of Secure Federated Learning

-\fakeparagraph{Analysis} We consider two image classification tasks that have been used before in the context of \FL backdoor attacks to provide comparison to previous work.
-The first task (\taskI) is a digit classification task on the Federated-MNIST dataset.
-The Federated-MNIST dataset consists of samples from 3383 hand writers.
-Since the samples are grouped by hand writer, the dataset simulates a natural distribution of training data.
-The second task (\taskII) is an image classification on the CIFAR-10 dataset, where the samples are distributed in a non-IID fashion using a Dirichlet distribution with parameter 0.9 in all dimensions.
+We first describe the details of the tasks in the analysis, and then continue with the configurations of the attacks for these tasks. \fakeparagraph{Analysis Tasks.} We consider two image classification tasks that have been used before in the context of \FL backdoor attacks to provide comparison to previous work.
+The first task (\taskI) is a digit classification task on the Federated-MNIST dataset, with $n=3383$ available clients and $m=30$ clients selected per learning round, following~\cite{clipping-sun2019can,edge-case-backdoor}.
+This dataset consists of samples from 3383 hand writers and is inherently non-IID because of the per-writer grouping, which simulates a natural distribution of training data.
+The second task (\taskII) is an image classification on the CIFAR-10 dataset.
+We divide the dataset among $n=100$ clients and select $m=40$ clients in each round.
+We distribute the images to clients in a non-IID fashion using a Dirichlet distribution with parameter 0.9 in all dimensions.
 The full hyperparameters for the setups of \taskI and \taskII are shown in \rtab{tab:hyperparams_benign}.
-For \taskII, we use data augmentations (random horizontal flips and shifts) to increase the size of the dataset.
+For \taskII, we use standard data augmentations (random horizontal flips and shifts) to reduce overfitting on the training dataset.

 The global learning rate $\eta$ controls the fraction of the model that is updated each round.
 For \taskI, the full model is updated with the average of $m=30$ client updates ($\eta = \frac{3383}{30}$).
 For \taskII, we follow~\cite{Bagdasaryan2018-yx} and use a global learning rate of $1$, indicating that $40\%$ of the model is replaced every round.
 We pre-train the models for both tasks once and use the same weights as a starting point for each experiment, similar to~\cite{edge-case-backdoor}.
 The pre-trained models have not yet fully converged, to show the effect of different configurations on model convergence.
-For \taskI, we use a pre-trained LeNet5 with 88\% test accuracy and for \taskII we use a ResNet-18 with 80\% test accuracy.
+For \taskI, we use a pre-trained LeNet5 with 88\% test accuracy and for \taskII we use a ResNet-20 with 80\% test accuracy.
 The full configuration of the models are given in \rsec{apx:ssec:modelarch}.
-All experiments in analysis except those in \rfigs{analysis:singleshot}{analysis:single_shot_outlier} show the accuracy as a moving average with a window size of 20, to improve readability.
+All experiments in our analysis, except those in \rfigs{analysis:singleshot}{analysis:single_shot_outlier}, show the accuracy as a moving average with a window size of 20, to improve readability.

-\fakeparagraph{Evaluation} The configuration of the end-to-end setup experiments are similar to those of the analysis, except for some minor changes.
-For instance, we increase the number of clients in the evaluation to 48 to benchmark the performance of a larger deployment.
-For \evalMNIST, we use a learning rate of 0.1, for \evalCIFARS a learning rate of 0.075 and for \evalCIFARL a learning rate of 0.01.